 The Technique's field is, nevertheless, the body.
 It’s there we want to intervene to reintegrate ourselves.
 Remember, what we're interested in here is body basics: how it how it coordinates in order to support itself, balance and move its parts.
 These are the mechanisms of well-being.
 The Alexander Technique works at this deep level, with these primary patterns that underlie all our body activity and determine the quality of all we do.
 At this level the body works as an integrated whole, every element fitting into a dynamic overall pattern(1).
 If we can get back to letting these mechanisms function properly again, anything we want to do, however complicated, will be easier and better executed.

 Alexander discovered how to get back to this natural functioning after a long period of self-observation trying to solve the vocal problems that were threatening to put an early end to his career an as actor (see The Alexander Technique Story).
-In the course of his experiments he found that if he managed to prevent himself from using his body in certain ways (mental as well as physical) that up till then had been perfectly normal for him to the extent that he hadn't even noticed them, and let the body follow a different overall organisational pattern, his voice improved and so did his general health.
+In the course of his experiments he found that if he managed to prevent himself from using his body in certain ways (mental as well as physical) that had always seemed perfectly normal to him (to the extent that he hadn't even noticed them), then let the body follow a different overall organisational pattern, his voice improved and so did his general health.
 He discovered that the body coordinates itself best if it is allowed (note the word 'allowed') to lengthen and expand upwards away from the pull of gravity in a particular way (more about this in the last section on Primary Control).
 He realised that his difficulties had been due to his interference with this natural body organisation, and that the way to improve his functioning was simply a matter of taking away the obstacles: his unnecessary tensions, postural habits and so on.
 He was to say later “Stop doing the wrong things and the right things will do themselves”.

 So the Technique is not about adding, but subtracting, undoing, unlearning.
 There is nothing to “do” in the accepted sense of the word.
 There is only a letting go of hindrances.
 So what we actually have to do is stop doing what we have been unconsciously doing to ourselves for a very long time.
 There are no exercises, no special movements to perform, no direct controlling of the body.
 The Technique gives the reins back to the body and its own intrinsic controls.